-An unlawful act committed by the defendant which results in the death of another person
+- An unlawful dangerous act committed by the defendant resulting in the death of another person

-An objective test is used to determine the risk.
-In other words, would a reasonable and sober person who is watching the act identify a risk?
-Additionally, the harm caused must be physical, which includes shock.
-Psychological or emotional harm is insufficient.
-The case law has established that there must be an unlawful act that was dangerous in the sense that a reasonable and sober person would recognise that the act was enough to put the victim at risk of physical harm.
-In R v Carey, C and F it was held that when deciding whether an act is dangerous, knowledge of the victim’s nature could be relevant.
-A reasonable and sober person, unaware that an apparently healthy teenage girl in reality had a congenital heart defect, would probably not reach the conclusion that an unlawful act which amounts to an affray would result in the girl’s death from heart problems.
+The harm foreseen must be physical.
+This includes shock, but not the results of shock, so psychological or emotional harm is insufficient.
+In R v Carey, C and F (2006) it was held that when deciding whether an act is dangerous, knowledge of the victim’s nature could be relevant.
+A reasonable and sober person, unaware that an apparently healthy teenage girl actually had a congenital heart defect, would not have been able to foresee that an unlawful act which amounts to an affray would result in the girl’s death from heart problems.

 The defendant must have had the requirements read for the unlawful act which led to the victim’s death.
 In R v Lamb (1967), the defendant pointed a loaded gun at his friend as a joke.
 He did not intend to frighten his friend, and his friend was not frightened as there was no bullet in the firing chamber.
 The defendant pulled the trigger without any intention of harming his friend.
 Unfortunately, he did not understand how a revolver works.
 On pulling the trigger the barrel rotated, moving a bullet into the firing chamber which was subsequently discharged.
 The defendant was found not guilty of manslaughter as he did not have the relevant requirements read for the unlawful act of assault.

 A very high degree of negligence (breach of duty of care)on the part of the defendant is required to secure a conviction for manslaughter by gross negligence.
 It is a question for the jury to determine whether the degree of negligence is great enough to convict for manslaughter.